FeoktistovAE/brain-games/README.md

+Description:
-Describsion: The package consists of 5 logic games.
+    The package consists of 5 logic games.
 If you will give three correct answers to one of the proposed games, you will win.
-Commands To run games: brain-calc, brain-even, brain-gcd, brain-prime, brain-progression.
+Commands to run games: brain-calc, brain-even, brain-gcd, brain-prime, brain-progression.
 For more details look asciinema examples.
-The project was written as part of the Hexlet training course be student Feoktistov Andrei.
+The project was written as a part of the Hexlet training course by student Feoktistov Andrei.
 This project was built using python3.8, poetry and flake8 tools for bash."

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/FeoktistovAE/python-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/FeoktistovAE/python-project-lvl1/actions)